We’ve all heard "you only get one chance to make a first impression."

-As you get ready to leave the room or get off the phone, there are a few things you can do to compensate for a poor first impression.
+As you get ready to leave the room or get off the phone, there are a few things you can do to compensate for a poor first impression:

-The message is you can convince your audience that you are the best after a slow start and there is more to you than meets the eye.
+The message is you can convince your audience that you are the best after a slow start, and there is more to you than meets the eye.

 Still not convinced you can recover from a bad first impression?
 Check out this video of Susan Boyle in the show Britain’s Got Talent.
-I think you will discover that a first impression can change when we confidently stick to the game plan and “deliver the goods.”
+I think you will discover that a bad first impression can change when we confidently stick to the game plan and “deliver the goods.”

 Job-Hunt's Working with Recruiters Expert Jeff Lipschultz is a 20+ year veteran in management, hiring, and recruiting of all types of business and technical professionals.
 He has worked in industries ranging from telecom to transportation to dotcom.
 Jeff is a founding partner of A-List Solutions, a Dallas-based recruiting and employment consulting company.
-Learn more about him through his company site AListSolutions.com and his personal blog.
-And follow Jeff on Twitter.com/JLipschultz.
+Learn more about him through his company site alistsolutions.com.
+Follow Jeff on LinkedIn and on Twitter (@JLipschultz).